MiSTer-devel/SharpMZ_MiSTer/README.md

   - MZ1200
   - MZ80A
   - MZ700
+  - MZ80B

  and the following are under development:
  - MZ800
- - MZ80B
  - MZ2000

-The current emulations provide:
+The current version of the emulator provides:

   -	48K RAM for MZ80K,C,1200,A
-  -	64K RAM for MZ700
+  -	64K RAM for MZ700, MZ80B
   -	Hardware Tape Read/Write with selectable 1x - 32x Fast Mode
   -	Turbo Mode 1x - 32x (ie. 112MHz for MZ700)
   -	Programmable Character Generator (PCG-8000/PCG-1200)